felipepessoto/diagnostics/documentation/dotnet-trace-instructions.md

       succinctly.
 The options are:
       runtime-basic   Useful for tracking CPU usage and general runtime information.
 This the default option if no profile is specified.
-      gc              Tracks allocation and collection performance
-      gc-collect      Tracks GC collection only at very low overhead none            Tracks nothing.
-Only providers specified by the --providers option will be available.
+        cpu-sampling    Useful for tracking CPU usage and general .NET runtime information.
+This is the default option if no profile or providers are specified. gc-verbose      Tracks GC collection and sampled object allocations gc-collect      Tracks GC collection only at very low overhead

   --providers <list-of-comma-separated-providers>
     A list of comma separated EventPipe providers to be enabled.